Life in Cornwall

-While it is easy to get around the UK by car, bus and train, we highly recommend that you invest in a 16-25 Railcard*, in which you get a third off the price of rail tickets – absolutely worth it!
+We highly recommend that you invest in a 16-25 Railcard*, in which you get a third off the price of rail tickets – absolutely worth it!
 If you’re a mature student, there is an alternative option which entitles you to similar perks as a 16-25 Railcard – a Two Together Railcard.
 If you have a friend or a partner to share with, you also get a third off train fares and you can go on many adventures together around the South West!

 *Also a tip for those of you interested in a 16-25 Railcard, it doesn’t have to expire after you turn 26.
 Buy a railcard just before your 26th birthday and you’ll have it for a whole extra year.

-Truro may be considered the shopping centre of Cornwall, but Falmouth and Penryn boast a charming collection of quirky independent retailers alongside well known high street businesses such as New Look, Peacocks, Joules, Animal and Fat Face.
+Truro may be considered the shopping centre of Cornwall, but Falmouth and Penryn boast a charming collection of quirky independent retailers alongside well known high street businesses such as New Look, Saltrock and Fat Face.
 Our favourites include the surf shops Ann’s Cottage and Freeriders; boutiques Just Like This and Dizzy; and the gift stores Spice and Sifar.
 Even if you aren’t in need of anything in particular, it’s always worth a trip to the renowned Trago Mills, a South West speciality where you can find pretty much anything.